nim-lang/nimble/readme.markdown

 ### nimble examples

-The ``examples`` command copies from the packages samples directory to the working directory.
+The ``examples`` command copies from the packages examples directory to the working directory.
 So you may distribute boilerplates, demos with your package.

     myproject$ nimble examples [pkgname]